Corneliox/UAS-Machine-Learning/readme.md

 ##### 9.10 PM
 Its Eror Again heheh, now the problem is on the metrics collection, will try with the best param after this (26)

+### 9.15 PM
+Let's Try Againn !! - Btw, im trying the new Format of readme eheh